microsoft/autogen/docs/design/01 - Programming Model.md

 The AutoGen system comes with a set of built-in event types that are used to manage the system.
 These include:

-- _*System Events*_ - Events that are used to manage the system itself.
+- *System Events* - Events that are used to manage the system itself.
 These include events for starting and stopping the Agents, sending messages to all agents, and other system-level events.
-- ? insert other types here ?
+- *Insert other types here*

 ## Agent Contracts